-A sanctuary specifically for dugong is intended within the Sultan Iskandar Marine Park, off of Sibu Island.
-My friend, a young scientist based there as a community liaison focal by Reef Check Malaysia to support the inception of the Marine Park’s initiative, thought that it would likely be a particular seagrass field south of the island.
+A sanctuary specifically for dugong conservation is intended within the Sultan Iskandar Marine Park, off of Sibu Island.
+My friend, a young scientist based there as a community liaison focal by Reef Check Malaysia to support the inception of the Marine Park’s initiative, thought that it would likely be zoned around a particular seagrass field south of the island.
 Dugong are known to feed there.

 However, not much else is known about this herd.
 It is one of the reasons why research is being carried out to understand the seagrass habitats better.
 Getting a little ahead of the tourism for a change, and evaluate whether Sibu Island could support dugong tourism without putting the herd at risk.

 We didn’t really have a plan.
 My conservationist friend Yun intended to merge our attempt with a survey he was already planning to do.
 We would simply come along for the ride, and when the boat passed through the seagrass zone, drop in and see if we get lucky with a dugong sighting.